Processed foods and your weight loss drug journey

 Instead of focusing on cutting things out, focus on what you can add to your day:

-- More veg
+- More plant based food

 - More meals cooked from scratch